p-ranav/alpaca/README.md

   - Variable-length encoding by default for large integer types.
 Configurable to use fixed-width encoding
   - Optional type hashing and data structure versioning - recursively generates a type hash that is checked during deserialization
   - Optional integrity checking - detects data corruption during deserialization using checksums
+  - Macros are available to exclude support for specific STL data structures to reduce compile times
 * MIT license

 ```cpp